korekweis/Treater/README.md

 # Treater
 #### An application that is something like Twitter that it for restaurants.
-Used Django for frontend, and SQLite for the database.
+Used Django framework, and SQLite for the database.

 ## Installing Django
 `python -m pip install Django`